aws-cloudformation/cfn-language-discussion/README.md

 ### 1. Tracking issue

 Each RFC starts with a [tracking issue](https://github.com/aws-cloudformation/cfn-language-discussion/issues/new?assignees=&labels=&template=rfc_tracking_issue.md&title=).
 This issue is the hub for conversation, community signal (+1s) and a unique identifier for the RFC.
-CloudFormation team members will comment on the issue to help clarify problems, stablize syntax and make sure no breaking changes are introduced.
-The goal of this discussion to make sure there is no major disagreenment on high-level proposal.
+CloudFormation team members will comment on the issue to help clarify problems, stabilize syntax and make sure no breaking changes are introduced.
+The goal of this discussion is to make sure there is no major disagreement on the high-level proposal.

 > Before creating any issue, please make sure there are no similar issues in the issue list or RFCs in the RFC table.